Black Panther (character): Powers, abilities and equipment

 Black Panther has acute senses as well as extraordinary "speed, strength, reflexes, durability, healing, and stamina."
 These capacities partly come from his own training and partly from the properties of a Wakandan heart-shaped herb.
 The relationship between the heart-shaped herb and Wakanda's vibranium resources is unclear.

 Black Panther has "peak human" athletic abilities and is one of the most effective fighters in hand-to-hand combat in the Marvel Universe.
-In his first published appearance, he defeats all of the members of the Fantastic Four single-handedly.
+In his first published appearance, he holds his own against all of the members of the Fantastic Four single-handedly.
 For decades after, he was represented as much less formidable, with no distinct powers.
 Christopher Priest believes this was one of the reasons why the character was under-utilized.

 In his contemporary incarnation, he has an armored, bulletproof suit with razor-sharp claws in its finger gauntlets.
 His mask includes communications equipment, his eye lenses can read ultraviolet and infrared signals, his suit can switch to a camouflage mode, and he has vibranium lacing in his soles to absorb impact.
 In addition, he has special armor for unusual occasions.
 Black Panther is unique among superheroes in that he generally has the resources of an entire nation supporting him.